Apricot coconut cardamom cake

 Greetings and love,

-Ps Extra pampering tips -> If you are a fan of coconut, you might want to sprinkle the cake with some grated coconut.
-Or brush the top of the cake with some (sugar-free) apricot jam.
-And serve with a dot (coconut or cashew) whipped cream!
+Ps Extra pampering tips -> If you are a fan of coconut, it might be nice to sprinkle the cake with some grated coconut.
+Or cover the top of the cake with some (sugar-free) apricot jam.
+And serve with a dot (coconut or cashew nuts) whipped cream!